 Cats have pheromone-producing glands in several parts of their bodies.
 The most significant ones are on their cheeks and chin, on their paw pads, and in the perianal area.

-Facial pheromones are used by cats to mark familiar and safe objects
+Cats deploy their facial pheromones to mark familiar and safe objects

-Now we get to the more important area of pheromones used by cats.
-Those are ones produced by glands at their cheeks and are released by rubbing against something, or someone.
-Cats use these pheromones for two reasons: to greet other cats and show them that they are in a friendly mood, and to scent mark familiar objects.
+Now we get to the pheromones that can be used in a veterinary field.
+Those are ones released from the glands at cats’ cheeks and are released by rubbing against something, or someone.
+Cats use these pheromones for two reasons: to greet other cats, and to scent mark familiar objects.

-How can you use a synthetic derivative of feline pheromones to modify your cat’s behavior?
+How synthetic feline pheromones can modify your cat’s behavior?

 It’s the sentence above (“It’s safe being near it”) that makes it possible to modify your cat’s behavior through the use of synthetic feline pheromones.

 Use your imagination in applying these synthetic pheromones.
-If an object causes stress to your cat, you can spray the object with feline pheromones to send your cat the message that “This place is safe.”
+If an object causes stress to your cat, you can spray the object with feline pheromones.
+It will send your cat a message that “This place is safe.”.
 How can it not be safe if some other cat has marked this object as being so?
 Although your cat likely does not recognize the pheromones as coming from a “synthetic cat,” his brain will understand that it’s okay to be calm.

-Here are a few examples of where you can use a synthetic derivative of feline pheromones:
+Here are a few examples of where you can use the synthetic derivatives of feline pheromones:

-- New home introductions.
+- When you introduce a cat to his new home.
 When a cat comes to his new home, his stress is extremely high.
 Create a separate room for him so his experiences are not overwhelming, and plug in a pheromone diffuser.
-In this case, the whole room will be filled with cat-friendly pheromones.
+In this case, the whole room will fill with cat-friendly pheromones.

-- Creating a stress-free area.
-When stressful situations aren’t avoidable, such as repairing a room, or worse (from your cat’s point of view), bringing a baby home, you can create an area for your cat where he can feel safe.
-Decide which room(s) will be less stressful for your cat to be in, and plug in a diffuser in those rooms.
+- To create a stress-free area.
+Sometimes stressful situations aren’t avoidable.
+For example, when you repair your room or bringing a baby home, you can create an area for your cat where he can feel safe.
+Decide which room(s) will be less stressful for your cat to be in, and plug in a diffuser in there.
 This way, your cat will be more relaxed and will not suffer as much stress.
 Of course, you should also try to lessen your cat’s stress as much as possible.

-- Inter-cat aggression.
-If your cats at home do not get along well, it is important to calm the aggressive cat and build up confidence in the pariah cat.
+- When a cat is aggressive towards other cats.
+If your cats at home do not get along well, it is essential to calm the aggressive cat and build up confidence in the pariah cat.
 It is also important to keep in mind that cat pheromones are not a magic wand; they are an additional tool to use in conjunction with other methods.
 One common way to address inter-cat aggression is to start over.
 Separate the cats and introduce them as if they have never met before.

-- Car carrier usage.
+- When you place your cat in a cat carrier.
 This is the object cats are afraid of the most.
-Although just applying pheromones will not be enough to change your cat’s mind completely, doing so is a great addition to all the other things you can do to make your cat love his pet carrier.
+Although just applying pheromones will not be enough to change your cat’s mind completely.
+However, pheromones are a great addition to all the other things you can do to make your cat love his pet carrier.

 Remember, synthetic feline pheromones are not a magic wand that solves all of your problems.
-They must be used in addition to other forms of behavior modification, such as playing, training, enriching your cat’s environment, and spending more time with your pet in general.
-If you consider feline pheromones as the only cure for your cat, you will be disappointed.
+Pheromones are a good help that can calm your cat but must be used in addition to other forms of behavior modification.
+You still must play with and train your cat.
+You must not forget to enrich the environment and spend more time with your pet in general.